-Use this simple calculator to find out what your current private health insurance rebate is worth and how much you have to pay when your rebate is means-tested from 1st July 2012 onwards.
+Use the simple calculator below to quickly find out what your current private health insurance rebate is worth and how much you have to pay when your rebate is means-tested from 1st July 2013 onwards.

 What is your Rebate Worth?

 - Rebate calculations are based on the information that you have provided and the income tiers outlined by the Australian Federal Government.

 - If your rebate is to change, contact your private health insurer now and tell them which tier you are in to avoid a potential tax liability.

 - Single parents and couples (including de facto couples) are subject to the family tiers.